phjeff319/libjeff/README.md

 10. libssh version 0.9.5
 ### For "ROBOTICS" build mode
 11. [serial version 1.2.1](https://github.com/wjwwood/serial)

-## Supported build modes
-1. SCIENTIFIC (dependency to be checked in cmake)
-2. DATABASE (Not yet released)
-3. EXTERNAL
-4. XGBOOST (Not yet released)
-5. GPU (automatic if nvcc >= 10.0 is detected.
-Can be suppressed by -DGPU=OFF)
-6. ROBOTICS (private at the moment)

-## Behaviour
-The current version of the library would build depends on the build mode input during the configuration stage.
-If no build mode was input, the library would only be built with the modules in the 'always' catergory.
-If ROBOTICS built mode is ON, the SCIENTIFIC built mode would be suppressed even if it is set to ON.

 ## Useful variables
 * CONCURRENT_BUILD_THREAD - the number of thread to be used for the make, i.e. the in X in "make -j X".
 Default value is 4.